 To ZBB or not to ZBB?
-That is the question!
+For finance teams considering the pros and cons of zero based budgeting – that is the question!

-Zero-based budgeting (ZBB) offers a lot of benefits for organizations seeking greater sustainability or a competitive edge – but it also has a fair number of challenges.
+Zero based budgeting offers a lot of benefits for organizations seeking greater sustainability or a competitive edge.
+But it also has a fair number of challenges.

-Traditional baseline budgeting – using the previous year’s budget as a starting point and making incremental modifications – works well for businesses and industries with little fluctuation or change, e.g., the “status quo”.
+Traditional baseline budgeting (using the previous year’s budget as a starting point and making incremental modifications) works well for businesses and industries with very little change.
 Or in other words – almost no one.

-In today’s competitive and economically challenging climate, companies and institutions from every sector are seeking innovative ways to tie business strategy to budgeting and eek out every possible profit.
+In today’s challenging climate, companies and institutions from every sector are seeking innovative ways to tie business strategy to budgeting and eek out every possible profit.

-Studies show that applying a ZBB approach to budgeting combined with targeted budget cutting strategies, can increase profit by as much as 60% – a boon for profit and non-profit organizations alike!
+Studies show that applying a zero based approach to budgeting combined with targeted budget cutting strategies, can increase profit by as much as 60% – a boon for profit and non-profit organizations alike!

-If your organization has experience with ZBB (positive or negative) we’d love to hear from you.
+If your organization has experience with zero based budgeting (positive or negative) we’d love to hear from you.
 Please send us your thoughts to info@XLerant.com